Dell XPS: XPS 13 (9333, Late 2013)

-Released in 2013.
-Includes a 13.3" LED backlit touch screen display with 1920×1080 resolution and Corning Gorilla Glass, Intel Core fourth generation i5-4200U or i7-4500U processor (with integrated chipset and Intel HD 4400 Graphics), Windows 8.1 (64-bit), 4 or 8 GiB Dual Channel DDR3 1600 MHz RAM, 128 or 256 GB mSATA SSD, Intel Dual Band Wireless-AC 7260 + Bluetooth wireless, and 55 WHr 6-Cell Battery.
-However, Dell has not fixed the issue with this generation – a high pitched noise emitting from the keyboard area to the right.
+The device, released in 2013, features a 13.3" LED-backlit touchscreen display boasting a resolution of 1920×1080, reinforced with Corning Gorilla Glass for enhanced durability.
+Powered by either an Intel Core fourth-generation i5-4200U or i7-4500U processor, complete with an integrated chipset and Intel HD 4400 Graphics, it operates on the Windows 8.1 (64-bit) platform.
+Memory options include 4 or 8 GiB of Dual Channel DDR3 1600 MHz RAM, with storage capacities of 128 or 256 GB mSATA SSD available.
+Connectivity is facilitated through the utilization of Intel Dual Band Wireless-AC 7260 + Bluetooth wireless technology.
+Powering the device is a 55 WHr 6-Cell Battery.

+Despite its array of features, it is pertinent to note that Dell has not remedied a recurring issue with this generation, characterized by a persistent high-pitched noise emanating from the keyboard area to the right.

 XPS 13 (9343, Early 2015)

-Announced at CES and released in January 2015, the latest XPS 13 comes with the new Intel Broadwell processors and a renovated 3200×1800 touchscreen of 13.3" set in a very thin frame, and claims up to 15 hours of battery life and many other upgrades on the previous model.
+Announced at CES and released in January 2015, this model uses Intel Broadwell processors and a renovated 3200×1800 touchscreen of 13.3" set in a very thin frame, and claims up to 15 hours of battery life and many other upgrades on the previous model.

 XPS 13 (9350, Late 2015)

-Released in October 2015, the 9350 is similar to the 9343 but with the new Intel Skylake processor (6th generation I series) and a Thunderbolt 3 (with USB 3.1 Gen 2 support) in lieu of the mini-DisplayPort.
+Released in October 2015, the 9350 is similar to the 9343 but with the new Intel Skylake processor (6th generation I series) and a Thunderbolt 3 (with USB 3.1 Gen 2 support) instead of the mini-DisplayPort.
 There was also another model with i7-6560 CPU and Iris 540 graphics released later for better graphics performance.
-One of the biggest improvements was an increase in available integrated RAM memory to 16 GiB DDR3L (in highest versions).
+One of the biggest improvements was an increase in available integrated RAM to 16 GiB DDR3L (in highest versions).
 It was criticized for the placement of the webcam in the bottom bezel.